 - Promotion of local industry like crafts.
 Examples of such crafts include baskets, pottery, jewellery, leather works and paintings.

 - Promotes the growth of other economic sectors like Agriculture, Trade, Transport and Communication.
-These industries in turn provide the much needed products and services to the tourism industry.
+These industries in turn provide the ed products and services to the tourism industry.

 - Source of employment.
 Durban tourism contributes 30% or 40% to the Province’s employment.
 As mentioned earlier in the previous topics, many people are employed in hotels, game parks and reserves, airports and so on.